NysB/belly-button-challenge/README.md

 - StarterCode folder: containing the index.html file, samples.json file and in the static/js folder, in the app.js file, the code I have written for this assignment;
 - Data folder: contain again the samples.json file.

-## Result
-- The webpage can be found using: